VenkateshThammisetti5/intelligent-form-agent/README.md

 Use code with caution.

 Generic Forms (Hospital/Bank)

+User Query	Expected Output
-Query: "Summarize this medical report"
-Output: A 3-to-4 point summary list starting with dashes.
+"Summarize this medical report"	A 3-to-4 point bulleted list summarizing key findings.
-Query: "What is the patient's blood pressure?"
-Output: The specific value from the document or "Information not found".
+"What is the patient's blood pressure?"
+Specific value (e.g., 120/80 mmHg) or "Information not found".
-Query: "Extract all information"
-Output: A clean list of every key-value pair found in the document.
+"Extract all information"	A clean list of every key-value pair detected in the document.

-6. Design Notes
+⚙️ Design Notes
-Strict Mode Rules: The agent is instructed to reject hospital or bank forms in the "Standard" tab to prevent data contamination.
+Strict Mode Rules: The agent is hard-coded to reject hospital or bank forms when uploaded to the "Standard Identity" tab.
+This prevents data contamination and ensures the correct extraction logic is applied.
-Zero Temperature: The LLM is set to temperature=0 to ensure high accuracy and consistent, factual responses.
+Zero Temperature: The LLM is configured with temperature=0.
+This ensures deterministic, factual responses and eliminates "hallucinations" or creative variations in data extraction.